 Children 7 to 18…Children beyond the age of seven and up to 18 years of age are formed in the faith through the RCIA as well.
 However, the formation for their faith is done through a process adapted to their age and circumstances.
 In order to enter the process, one of the child’s parents must be Catholic or in formation for the Catholic faith.

-If you are interested in becoming Catholic, if you know of someone who may be interested in exploring the Catholic faith, or if you are interested in any of the R.C.I.A. ministries, please contact Rose Ann Miller at 624-8962.
+If you are interested in becoming Catholic, if you know of someone who may be interested in exploring the Catholic faith, or if you are interested in any of the R.C.I.A. ministries, please contact our Religious Education office at 513-624-3146.